Most recently updated on August 1, 2022

 The farms here produce crops worth $17 billion per year.
 About 25 percent of the food in the United States and about 40 percent of the nation’s fruits, nuts and other table foods are grown here.

-The Central Valley is known for its row crops, in particular vegetables, tomatoes, lettuce, wheat and other grains.
+The Central Valley is known for its row crops, in particular vegetables, tomatoes, lettuce, wheat and other staples.
 However, this region is also covered with fruit trees that burst with peaches, apricots and lemons.
 There are also 6,000 almond growers who produce 2.5 billion pounds of almonds every year.
 That’s 100 percent of the U.S. commercial domestic supply and 70 percent of the world’s production.

 This volume of agricultural products would not be possible without the California Aqueduct, the 444-mile delivery system that transports water from Northern California into Southern California and the Central Valley.